ansible/ansible/docs/docsite/rst/inventory_guide/intro_inventory.rst

 Grouping groups: parent/child group relationships
 -------------------------------------------------

 You can create parent/child relationships among groups.
 Parent groups are also known as nested groups or groups of groups.
-For example, if all your production hosts are already in groups like ``atlanta_prod`` and ``denver_prod``, you can create a ``production`` group that includes those smaller groups.
+For example, if all your production hosts are already in groups such as  ``atlanta_prod`` and ``denver_prod``, you can create a ``production`` group that includes those smaller groups.
 This approach reduces maintenance because you can add or remove hosts from the parent group by editing the child groups.

 To create parent/child relationships for groups:
 * in INI format, use the ``:children`` suffix